First OWI Offense Madison Attorney

 What is a 10 day notice?

 If you have recently been arrested for a drunk driving offense, it is extremely important that you check your paperwork.
-You may notice, or you may not, that you were given a 10 day notice to file important paperwork and legal documents with the court or the Department of Transportation.
+You are given a 10 day notice to file important paperwork and legal documents with the court or the Department of Transportation.
 Failing to do so could result in a conviction and loss of license.

 Additional Fines and Penalties After Your First OWI in Wisconsin